Mark Pigott: Business career

-Mark Pigott's career with PACCAR began in 1978.
-He is the fourth generation of the Pigott family to lead the company.
-PACCAR (revenues $23.5 billion) (Nasdaq:PCAR) is publicly traded and is a global technology leader in the capital goods and financial services industries.
+Mark Pigott's career with Paccar began in 1978.
+He is the fourth generation of the Pigott family to lead the company is a publicly traded company in the capital goods and financial services industries.
 PACCAR's major brands are DAF Trucks, Kenworth and Peterbilt trucks, PACCAR Financial, PacLease, PACCAR Parts, PACCAR Information Technology and PACCAR Powertrain.

-Under Pigott's leadership as Chairman and CEO, PACCAR has delivered a 1,700 percent total return to shareholders.
-Pigott's focus on quality and innovation has resulted in PACCAR receiving many J.D.
+During Pigott's tenure as chairman and CEO, Paccar has delivered a 1,700 percent total return to shareholders and received J.D.
 Power and Associates Awards for highest customer satisfaction as well as International Truck of the Year Awards.

 Pigott has been Chairman of the DAF Supervisory Board since 1996, served on The Business Council (Washington, D.C.) (retired), and on the Washington State Business Roundtable Executive Committee (retired).

-Harvard Business Review (January 2010) named Pigott as one of the top 50 global CEO's based on long term shareholder returns.